2019 Oxford Art Society open, SJE Arts, Oxford

 2010 to present Oxfordshire Artweeks yearly

-My media of choice are graphite, ink and etching.
+I work in graphite and ink.
 Each has a natural warmth and versatility that fits well with my work.
-The smallest drawn stroke can utterly change what you see.
+The smallest drawn (or etched) stroke can utterly change what you see.